kamranahmedse/developer-roadmap/content/roadmaps/4-android/landscape.md

 ## Complete Roadmap

-Here is the full version of the roadmap in a single image and down below we have the broken down version with the resources and links to learn more about each of the boxes.
+Here is the full version of the roadmap in a single image and after that we have the broken down version with the resources and links to learn more about each of the boxes.

 [![](/roadmaps/android/roadmap.png)](/roadmaps/android/roadmap.png)